supervisely/developer-portal/getting-started/python-sdk-tutorials/images/import-multispectral-images.md

 ![Grouped view in the labeling interface](!!!ADDRESS)

 As you can see, all the images are grouped by the name of the group, which is the name of the image we passed to the `image_name` parameter.
-And we can zoom, pan and label images in one group at the same time.
-Just a reminder: we set the multispectral settings for the project in the beginning of the tutorial with the `api.project.set_multispectral_settings` method, which enables this grouped view.
+We can zoom, pan and label images in one group at the same time.
+Just a reminder: we set the multispectral settings for the project at the beginning of the tutorial with the `api.project.set_multispectral_settings` method, which enables this grouped view.

 ## Summary